d-eathrow/anonymousland/_items/Services.md

 - Registered users are automatically joined into the lounges, this is to help prevent abuse!

-- Moderation is done via ''mjolnir'', let us keep this ban list to a minimum.
+- Moderation is done via ``mjolnir``, let us keep this ban list to a minimum.

 - Matrix metrics are disabled.